FreakyMithril/generator-uamithril-web-starter/readme.md

 -----------------------------------------------

 ### Structure:
-* "src" folder - sources.
+* "src" folder - project sources
-* "dev" folder - local dev folder(server from it)
+* "dev" folder - local dev folder (local server work from it, not stored in git)
-* "dist" folder - deploy version. (please compile before push)
+* "dist" folder - deploy version (not stored in git)
-* "temp" folder - there could be other files. (not stored in git)
+* "temp" folder - there could be other files (not stored in git)
-* "dist" folder - you can delete from '.gitignore' file, and leave only sources in repo, after that you can make simpler commits, without stop 'serve' task before.

 ```
 +-- dist